jinghuazhao/FM-pipeline/README.md

-CAVIARBF | .caviarbf | causal configurations and their BFs FM-summary | .txt | additional information to the GWAS summary statistics JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs finemap  | .snp/.config | The top SNPs with largest log10(BF) and top configurations as with their log10(BF)
+CAVIARBF | .caviarbf | causal configurations and their BFs FM-summary | .txt | additional information to the GWAS summary statistics JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs finemap  | .snp/.config | top SNPs with largest log10(BF) and top configurations as with their log10(BF)

 It is helpful to examine directions of effects together with the correlation of them, e.g., for use with finemap, the code [here](files/finemap-check.R) is now embedded in the pipeline.